 (2) your signed statement reading as follows: "I certify that the amount of the draft is payable pursuant to regulations issued under authority of the Georgia Hazardous Waste Management Act, O.C.G.A.
 12-8-60, et seq."

-This letter of credit is effective as of [enter date] and shall expire on [date at least 1 year later], but such expiration date shall be automatically extended for a period of [at least 1 year later] on [date] and on each successive expiration date, unless, at least 120 days before the current expiration date, we notify both you at the above address and [insert owner's or operator's name] by certified mail or overnight courier, return receipt requested, that we have decided not to extend this letter of credit beyond the current expiration date.
+This letter of credit is effective as of [enter date] and shall expire on [date at least 1 year later], but such expiration date shall be automatically extended for a period of [at least 1 year later] on [date] and on each successive expiration date, unless, at least 120 days before the current expiration date, we notify both you and [insert owner's or operator's name] at the above address by certified mail or overnight courier, return receipt requested, that we have decided not to extend this letter of credit beyond the current expiration date.
 In the event you are so notified, any unused portion of the credit shall be available upon presentation of your sight draft for 120 days after the date of receipt by both you and [insert owner's or operator's name], as shown on the signed return receipts.

 Whenever this letter of credit is drawn on under and in compliance with the terms of this credit, we shall duly honor such draft upon presentation to us, and we shall deposit the amount of the draft directly into the standby trust fund, established [insert date of established standby trust], of [insert owner's or operator's name] in accordance with your instructions.